sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 What are Unlocked Packages?
 </h2>

-As part of Salesforce DX, with the Winter '19 release, **Unlocked Packages** is going to be *Generally Available*.
+As part of Salesforce DX, with the Winter '19 release, **Unlocked Packages** is *Generally Available*.
 Unlocked Packages is a new type of packaging solution that is being offered as part of Salesforce DX.
 It provides a package-based solution for metadata organization, deployment and distribution for enterprise customers building Apps on Salesforce Platform.

 Salesforce enterprise customers have historically used org-based deployment approaches like Changesets and ANT deployment to deploy metadata to their orgs.
 With Unlocked Packages, there is a package-based deployment unit that offers an alternative to Changesets and metadata deploys.